The AOSSM Research Mission

 Sponsored by The Aircast Foundation

-This research grant of up to $50,000 total aims to help fund ambitious, exploratory, and ground-breaking projects in orthopaedic sports medicine.
-Criteria and metrics utilized in the proposed study must be determined by the best scientific evidence and designed to improve the understanding of emerging or novel technology in orthopaedic sports medicine.
+This research grant opportunity aims to advance exploratory projects by providing start-up funding, seed money, bridge/gap funding, or supplemental funding for an ambitious investigative team.
+Criteria and metrics utilized in the proposed study must be determined by best scientific evidence and designed to improve the understanding of an emerging or novel technology in orthopaedic sports medicine.
 Studies involving human subjects will receive priority.

 Osteoarthritis Research Grant